Last reviewed: September 28, 2022

-All women presenting for abortion care should be asked about aspects of their medical history associated with increased risk for bleeding.
-That includes a review of obstetric complications, especially hemorrhage, having had two or more cesarean deliveries, a bleeding disorder, gestational age of more than 20 weeks, obesity, increased maternal age, and placenta previa or accreta (Kerns & Steinauer, 2018; Whitehouse et al., 2017).
+All individuals presenting for abortion care should be asked about aspects of their medical history associated with increased risk for bleeding.
+That includes a review of obstetric complications – especially hemorrhage, having had two or more cesarean deliveries, a bleeding disorder, gestational age of more than 20 weeks, fetal death, obesity, increased maternal age, and placenta previa or accreta (Kerns & Steinauer, 2018; Kerns et al., 2019; Whitehouse et al., 2017).
 Providers may consider measures to prevent or prepare for increased bleeding —such as assessing a preabortion hemoglobin or hematocrit, ensuring uterotonic medications are readily available, preparing for possible transfusion, or referral to a higher-level facility—although there is little evidence to guide practice (Kerns & Steinauer, 2018).
 In one randomized trial, addition of four units of vasopressin to a preprocedure paracervical block significantly decreased blood loss during dilatation and evacuation procedures and reduced the incidence of postabortion hemorrhage when compared to placebo (Schulz, Grimes, & Christensen, 1985).
 This effect was larger at later gestational ages.
-Administration of prophylactic oxytocin or syntocinon (five or 10 units) has not been shown to decrease postprocedure bleeding following first-trimester vacuum aspiration in a clinically meaningful way (Nygaard, Valbo, Heide, & Kresovic, 2010; Ali & Smith, 1996).
+Administration of prophylactic oxytocin or syntocinon (five or 10 units) has not been shown to decrease postprocedure bleeding following first-trimester vacuum aspiration in a clinically meaningful way (Nygaard et al., 2010; Ali & Smith, 1996).
 When administered prior to dilatation and evacuation (D&E) procedures performed between 18-24 weeks, 30 units of oxytocin decreased blood loss and the incidence of hemorrhage compared to placebo (Whitehouse et al., 2019).
 Methylergonovine, a medicine commonly administered prophylactically to prevent excessive bleeding after D&E, was found to increase, rather than decrease, bleeding when administered prophylactically immediately after D&E at 20-24 weeks (Kerns, et al., 2021).

-When postabortion hemorrhage is suspected, clinicians should take a rapid, systematic approach to assessing and treating women.
+When postabortion hemorrhage is suspected, clinicians should take a rapid, systematic approach to assessment and treatment.
 Initial assessment includes inspection of the cervix for laceration, bimanual examination to assess for uterine atony and tenderness, and uterine aspiration or ultrasound examination to evaluate for retained products of conception or blood.

 Cervical lacerations may be treated with direct pressure with gauze or ring forceps, application of topical clotting agents (silver nitrate or ferric subsulfate solution), or by placing absorbable sutures.